B.C. legislature spending scandal: Audit looks at how expenses are handled

 Published Thursday, September 19, 2019 9:11AM PDT

-The province's auditor general released a report Thursday morning on how expenses are handled in the offices of B.C.'s top legislature officials.
+The province's auditor general released a report Thursday that shows expense policies in the offices of B.C.'s top legislature officials were weak, non-existent or ignored.

 The 34-page report follows months of finger-pointing in a spending scandal that saw two officials suspended due to concerns raised by the Speaker.

+The auditor general's office reviewed thousands of expenses from the offices of the Speaker, clerk and sergeant-at-arms from April 2016 to December 2018.
+In total, $2.2 million in expenses were examined.

-"In this audit, we found a number of weaknesses and gaps in the expense policy framework, and where policies were in place, they weren't always followed," she wrote.
+"In this audit, we found a number of weaknesses and gaps in the expense policy framework, and where policies were in place, they weren't always followed," Auditor General Carol Bellringer wrote in "Expense Policies and Practices in the Offices of the Speaker, Clerk and Sergeant-at-Arms."

+"The fact that it was so widespread was a surprise," Bellringer told reporters at the B.C.
+Legislature.

+The lack of controls resulted in questionable spending, examples of which include:

-"We found that travel expenses were frequently made without clear documentation to support the purpose of travel, some expenses were made without appropriate approval, and purchases of items such as clothing and gifts were made in the absence of policy to guide those transactions."
+"We found that travel expenses were frequently made without clear documentation to support the purpose of travel, some expenses were made without appropriate approval, and purchases of items such as clothing and gifts were made in the absence of policy to guide those transactions," Bellringer wrote.

 - February coverage: Wood splitter for 'earthquake preparedness'?
 Officials' responses to spending scandal